International Practice & Global Networks

 Activity Archives (Photos / Videos):

-Serve as time-based presence records and supporting evidence,
+serve as time-based presence records and supporting evidence, rather than carrying the primary task

 Related Evidence & References